fchampalimaud/cf.bonsai/docs/workflows/examples.starter/Harp/Behavior/DigitalOutput/DigitalOutput.md

 # Harp.Behavior: Digital Output

 ## Summary
-This example demonstrates how control the ON/OFF state of an LED using the digital output from the [Harp Behavior](https://harp-tech.org/api/Harp.Behavior.html) board (see hardware schematics below).
+This example demonstrates how to control the ON/OFF state of an LED using the digital output from the [Harp Behavior](https://harp-tech.org/api/Harp.Behavior.html) board (see hardware schematics below).

 ## Workflow